eplightning/gelf-forwarder/README.md

 If `timestamp` is invalid or not provided the server will default to current time.

 Names of the these special fields are fully configurable (see `--help`).
 They can't however be nested inside another object field.

+### Authentication

+All types of inputs support TLS client authentication, please refer to `--tls-*` family of options.

+On top of that, HTTP input additionally supports HTTP basic authentication, please refer to `--http-basic-user` and `--http-basic-pass` options.